machitan1523/Construction-Safety-YOLOv8-Edge/README.md

-# ⛑️ Implementation and Performance Analysis of Lightweight Object Detection System for Real-time Construction Safety Monitoring on Edge Device
+# ⛑️ Optimizing YOLOv8s for Real-Time Construction Safety Monitoring on Edge Devices via Post-Training Quantization

 This project uses compatible Pi and Hailo AI accelerators to verify the use of safety equipment in imports.